Nutrition | MTM Blog

 Ernährung für Muskelaufbau

-Strong muscles don't just develop in the gym.
-The optimal nutrition for muscle growth is crucial to your success.
-A protein-rich diet forms the foundation for maximum muscle training—both for men and for women with a special diet for muscle growth.
+Strong muscles aren't only built in the gym.
+The optimal diet for muscle growth is crucial to your success.
+A protein-rich diet forms the foundation for maximum muscle training – for both men and women following a specific diet for muscle growth.

 Strength training alone isn't enough.
 Without the right sports nutrition, your progress will stagnate.
 Your body needs specific nutrients to build new muscle fibers and strengthen existing ones.
-The combination of a well-thought-out nutritional strategy and targeted supplements will maximize your results.
+The combination of a well-thought-out nutrition strategy and targeted supplements maximizes your results.

 What your body needs for muscle growth

 Building muscle requires energy.
 Your body needs a targeted calorie surplus of 200-500 calories daily.
-Without this extra energy, new muscle tissue cannot develop.
-Men usually need 300-400 additional calories, while women often get by on 200-300 calories.
+Without this extra energy, no new muscle tissue can develop.
+Men usually need 300-400 additional calories, while women often manage with 200-300 calories.
 The quality of these calories determines success.
 Empty calories from sweets promote fat storage instead of muscle growth.

 The three pillars of macronutrients